-It is important to announce right at the top of this piece that recreational marijuana in every form is illegal in the State of Texas, and from a legal perspective, you are ill-advised to imbibe.
+It is important to announce right from the start that recreational marijuana in every form is illegal in the State of Texas, and from a legal perspective, you are ill-advised to imbibe.

 This said, however, you may be interested in knowing that, even in Texas – a state that is considered very conservative on the matter of marijuana – the law is inching closer to legalization.

 If you are facing a marijuana charge in the State of Texas, it is a very serious matter, and it is in your best interest to work closely with an experienced Killeen criminal defense attorney from the outset.

 According to the Texas Tribune, the State of Texas is experiencing some growing pains in relation to its 2019 law that legalized hemp but kept marijuana squarely in the illegal category.

 These two parts of the cannabis plant (hemp and marijuana) are often indistinguishable in terms of how they look and smell, but hemp has been legalized in Texas– and marijuana decidedly has not.

 This move on the part of Texas was in keeping with a 2018 federal law that did the same thing (legalizing hemp but not marijuana).
 From here, what the Texas Tribune calls “widespread confusion” was born.

 What You Need to Know